sonertari/SSLproxy/README.md

 - `Pass` action passes the connection through by engaging passthrough mode, effectively disabling SSL inspection and content logging of packets
 - `Block` action terminates the connection
-- `Match` action specifies log actions for the connection without changing its filter action
+- `Match` action specifies log actions and/or connection options for the connection without changing its filter action

+SSLproxy supports one line and structured filtering rules.

 The syntax of one line filtering rules is as follows: